SteveWinward/azure-functions-dotnet-5-sample/README.md

 ```
 3. Create an Azure Function resource in your own Azure subscription.
 Public docs on how to do this can be found [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-function-app-portal#create-a-function-app).

-## Deploying with the Azure Function Core Tools
+## Option 1: Deploying with the Azure Function Core Tools

 See YAML file ```dotnet2.yml``` [here](.github/workflows/dotnet2.yml).